 Panel Version Requirement

-You must be running version 1.0.0 of Pterodactyl Panel in order to use Wings.
+You must be running Pterodactyl Panel 1.X in order to use Wings.

 You'll have a brief offline period as you perform this process, however no running game processes will be affected.
 Plus, chances are your Panel will be offline (or in maintenance mode) during this so your users should not notice anything out of the ordinary.